 Harlequin: Then he grabbed me by the throat, “Pay me for what you took”, he was yelling.

 Brighella: And he said with a gritty look on his face, “I took some smoke, only smoke!”

-Harlequin: “Then pay me for the smoke”, he was yelling like a lunatic, this guy continued to squeeze my throat tighter and tighter.
+Harlequin: “Then pay me for the smoke”, he yelled like a lunatic.
+This guy continued to squeeze my throat tighter and tighter.
 He has hands are like a pair pliers, like the shape of Saint Peter’s Square, and I have a delicate neck, I do.
 Very delicate.

 Harlequin: What?
 How are you supposed to eat bread?

 Brighella: You should have seen him.
-He married them together, the bread and smoke.
-The smoke rising from my meat.
+He married the bread and smoke together, like newlyweds, the smoke rising from my meat.
 He’s a thief, a ragamuffin!

 Harlequin: Me, a thief?
 I am not a thief.
 I’m a food connoisseur…I respect good food.
 A thief is someone who steals.
 I didn’t steal anything.

 Balanzone: If you are not a thief, then you are just a ragamuffin?